Memphis Style Country Ribs

 1 tsp Ground cumin

-Combine all of the dry ingredients (everything except the pork) in a small mixing bowl.
+Combine all of the dry ingredients for the rub (everything except the pork) in a small mixing bowl.

 Blend the rub ingredients well.